 5. Reduce sugar and increase whole foods: Kids over 2 should have no more than 6 teaspoons (or 24 grams) of added sugar per day according to the American Heart Association.
 When kids are offered a diet high in added sugar, especially when there is constant exposure in a grazing style of eating, their teeth are at a higher risk of decay.

-6. Wean pacifiers: By the time your child is crawling and walking, make sure they are only using a pacifier in safe places where they will not fall, like in crib for sleep or in the carseat.
+6. Wean pacifiers: By 6 months before a child is crawling and walking, make sure they are only using a pacifier in safe places where they will not fall, like in crib for sleep or in the carseat.
 This will avoid injury to the teeth and lips.
-By 18-24 months parents should wean a pacifier completely, meaning both day and nighttime use, to prevent molding of the palate.
+By 12 months parents should wean a pacifier completely, meaning both day and nighttime use, to prevent molding of the palate.

 Follow my six tips and hopefully, your family can join “Dr. Yum’s No Cavity Club” too!